cljsjs/boot-cljsjs/README.md

 NOTE: In development mode the target file should by inside your docroot so the files are accessible through your webserver.

+### Transitive dependencies

+Using Cljsjs jars transitive dependencies can automatically be added to fileset and thus to cljs build.
+For example if your application depends on a Cljs library which depends on `cljsjs/momentjs` the only code you need to add to your project is call to call `from-cljsjs` task.
+Because we are using Maven dependencies if you need, you can depend on `cljsjs/momentjs` from your own project if you e.g. need to use a new version.

+Cljsjs jars include both development (non-minified) and production (minified) versions and you can select one being used by `from-cljsjs` `:profile` option.

 ### Example